csinva/csinva.github.io/_notes/research/ovw_dl_theory.md

 - what are good statistical markers of an effectively trained DNN?
 - how far apart are 2 nets?

+## intuitive explanations

+- composition allows an approximation of a function through level sets (split it up and approximate on these sets) - Zuowei Shen ([talk](http://www.ipam.ucla.edu/programs/workshops/workshop-iii-geometry-of-big-data/?tab=schedule), [slides](../../../drive/papers/dl_theory/shen_19_composition_dl_slides.pdf))
+  - composition operation allows an approximation of a function f through level sets of f --
+  - one divides up the range of f into equal intervals and approximate the functions on these sets
+  - this makes a lot sense and might really explain why composition is so effective --
+- how do the weights in each layer help this approximation to be more effective?
+  - here are some thoughts -- If other layers are like the first layer, the weights "whiten" or make the inputs more independent or random projections -- that is basically finding PC directions for low-rank inputs.
+  - Are the outputs from later layers more or less low - rank?
+  - I wonder how this "whitening" helps level set estimation...

 ## inductive bias: gradient descent finds good minima

 *DL learns solutions that generalize even though it can find many which don't due to its inductive bias.*